 Our team integrates archival, codicological and literary research methodologies with public performances and practice-based investigative techniques to explore the wide range of theatrical activities undertaken by women religious in French, English and Latin during the Middle Ages.
 We work closely with present-day convents in Switzerland and Belgium, exchanging knowledge, staging medieval convent drama within convent architectural spaces, and discussing our performances with sisters within these female religious communities.
 To date, our convent partners include: the Carmel of OLV Ten Troost, Vilvoorde; les sœurs de Sainte-Ursule de Fribourg; the Carmel du Pâquier and the Cistercian Abbey of la Maigrauge.
 We have also collaborated with members of the local Dominican friary at the Albertinum, Fribourg.

 For project updates, information about upcoming performances, and our other events, please see our blog.

 Recent research into medieval English drama has emphasised possible roles played by women in the consumption, production and dissemination of theatre throughout the Middle Ages.
 The publication of documentary evidence for dramatic productions undertaken by REED (Records of Early English Drama) for example, has yielded important archival evidence of female participation in dramatic performance during the period before the first commercial playhouses were built.
 An even greater body of evidence of female participation in drama exists from mainland Europe.
-Nonetheless, medieval drama, particularly Biblical drama, is still widely seen as composed, copied, performed, produced almost exclusively by men.
+Nonetheless, medieval drama, particularly Biblical drama, is still widely seen as composed, copied, performed, and produced almost exclusively by men.
 Where the involvement of women in dramatic production is acknowledged critically, it is often as an exception to the rule, a marginal aberration.
 This project seeks to overturn some of these assumptions and biases, directing new critical attention towards the theatre composed, copied and produced by medieval women religious.